Douglas—Rachford algorithm

 DouglasRachford(M, mpo, p)

-For $k>2$ proximal maps, the problem is reformulated using the parallel Douglas Rachford: a vectorial proximal map on the power manifold $\mathcal M^k$ is introduced as the first proximal map and the second proximal map of the is set to the mean (Riemannian Center of mass).
+For $k>2$ proximal maps, the problem is reformulated using the parallel Douglas Rachford: a vectorial proximal map on the power manifold $\mathcal M^k$ is introduced as the first proximal map and the second proximal map of the is set to the mean (Riemannian center of mass).
 This hence also boils down to two proximal maps, though each evaluates proximal maps in parallel, that is, component wise in a vector.

 If you provide a ManifoldProximalMapObjective mpo instead, the proximal maps are kept unchanged.